 PROJECT: Mitigating the effects of climate change on grain quality and post-harvest losses in East Africa

-The East Africa Grain Council, in partnership with CDKN, launched this project in Kenya and Uganda in 2019.
+The Eastern Africa Grain Council, in partnership with CDKN, launched this project in Kenya and Uganda in 2019.
 The project focuses on promoting climate change adaptation initiatives that are designed to positively impact agricultural productivity in the grain sector, and therefore improve food security for the region.

 According to a report by Africa Post-Harvest Loss Information System, climate change is expected to have a significant impact on agricultural productivity through climatic and weather conditions (droughts, variable precipitation and extreme weather events), and by creating conditions favourable for crop diseases and pests.
 As a result of these impacts, large proportions of grain can become unusable after it has been harvested.
 These post-harvest losses have consequences throughout the grain supply chains, increasing market prices, reducing livelihood opportunities and can have consequences for human health.